rawify/Quaternion.js/README.md

 Quaternion imag()
 ---
-Returns the imaginary part of the quaternion as a new quaternion with real part zero
+Returns the imaginary part of the quaternion as a 3D vector / array

 boolean equals(n)
 ---